Robbinsville High School (North Carolina)

 Robbinsville High School is a public, co-educational secondary school located in Robbinsville, North Carolina.
 It is the only high school in the Graham County Schools system.

 School information

 For the 2011–2012 school year, Robbinsville High School had a total population of 372 students and 29.8 teachers on a (FTE) basis.
 The student population had a gender ratio of 192 male to 180 female.
 The demographic group makeup of the student population was: White, 310 American Indian, 52; Hispanic, 4; Black, 1; and Asian/Pacific Islander, 0 (two or more races, 5).
 For the same school year, 204 of the students received free or reduced-cost lunches.
+Robbinsville High School received a "C" performance grade from the N.C.
+Department of Public Instruction in 2024.

 History

 The origins of Robbinsville High School begin in the early 1900s.
 In 1924, the school was relocated into what is known as The Old Rock Building.
 The school building housed all grades including high school grades until the 1966–67 school year when it was split into separate high, middle and elementary schools.

 In 1987, Stecoah High School in the eastern part of Graham County, closed.
 The high school portion was then merged into Robbinsville High.